Author Conversations: Declan Burke and William Ryan

 Declan Burke is the award-winning author of Eightball Boogie (2003), The Big O (2007), Absolute Zero Cool (2011) and Slaughter’s Hound (2012).
 He is also the editor of Down These Green Streets: Irish Crime Writing In The 21st Century, and is the co-editor, with John Connolly, of Books To Die For (2012).
 Absolute Zero Cool won the Goldsboro ‘Last Laugh’ Award at Crimefest.
 Declan hosts a website dedicated to Irish crime fiction called Crime Always Pays.

-William Ryan is the Irish author of The Holy Thief (2010), The Darkening Field (2011) and The Twelfth Department (to be published in May 2013),novels set in 1930s Moscow and featuring Captain Alexei Korolev.
+William Ryan is the Irish author of The Holy Thief (2010), The Darkening Field (2011) and The Twelfth Department (published in May 2013),novels set in 1930s Moscow and featuring Captain Alexei Korolev.
 William’s novels have been shortlisted for The Theakstons’ Crime Novel of the Year, The CWA New Blood Dagger and the Kerry Group Irish Fiction Award.
-He lives in London with his wife and son and you can find out more about him and the Korolev novels at www.william-ryan.com.
+He lives in London with his wife and son.

 WR: So I’ve been enjoying listening to an Irish rock band called Rollerskate Skinny this week – on your indirect recommendation.
 Their album Horsedrawn Wishes features heavily in Slaughter’s Hound, your latest book, and so I thought I’d better do some research.
 It was interesting though – the more I listened to it, the more it felt almost like a soundtrack to the novel.
 Do you have particular music you listen to when you’re writing and do you think it comes out in your books?